Yang Bang-ean

-Early life and beginnings
+Early life and education

-Yang Bang-ean was born in Tokyo, Japan as a youngest son of five children from a Zainichi Korean family.
-His late father (born in Jeju-do, South Korea), worked as a doctor; his mother (born in Sinuiju, North Korea) worked as a nutritionist at a hospital her husband owned.
-Yang started his early education at the Chōsen School (朝鮮学校, 조선학교), where he finished his primary and secondary education.
-He then proceeded to a Japanese high school, where he first got interested in foreign pops and rock music while listening to radio, which led to him joining a band.
-He continued his study at Nippon Medical School.
-It was the time when he first started playing the keyboard.
+Yang Bang-ean was born in Tokyo, Japan, as the youngest son of five children in a Zainichi Korean family.
+His father (born in Jeju-do, South Korea) worked as a doctor; his mother (born in Sinuiju, North Korea) worked as a nutritionist at a hospital that her husband owned.
+Yang started his early education at the Chōsen School (朝鮮学校, 조선학교), where he completed his primary and secondary education.
+He then proceeded to a Japanese high school, where he first became interested in foreign pop and rock music while listening to the radio, which led to him joining a band.
+He continued his study at Nippon Medical School, where he first started playing the keyboard.
 The band traveled around holding concerts and releasing an album.
-After his graduation from Nippon Medical, he was appointed as a plastic surgeon in a hospital in Tokyo, but quit shortly after to become a musician.
+After his graduation from Nippon Medical School, he was employed as a plastic surgeon in a hospital in Tokyo, but quit shortly after to become a musician.

 Personal life

-His father named him Yang Bang-ean (양방언, 梁邦彦, Japanese name: Kunihiko Ryō), which has three meanings: Yang(梁), the symbol of a family line; Bang (邦), representing many countries, simply his dad's wish him to interact with many people worldwide; and Ean (彦), a common character in Japanese names to respect Japanese sentiment as the family was living in the country.
+His father named him Yang Bang-ean (양방언, 梁邦彦, Japanese name: Kunihiko Ryō), a name which has three meanings: Yang(梁), symbolizing the family line; Bang (邦), representing many countries- reflecting his dad's wish him to interact with people worldwide; and Ean (彦), a common character in Japanese names to respect Japanese sentiment as the family was living in the country.
 At the one of interviews in 2007, he stated that the only thing he regretted when he became a successful artist was that his father had to pass away before his success as a musician.

-Yang Bang-ean had been living with his nationality of North Korea over 30 years.
-However, he had to give up his citizenship to North Korean in 1999 as it was difficult to work overseas while holding a North Korean citizenship.
+Yang Bang-ean had lived with North Korean nationality for over 30 years.
+However, he had to give up his North Korean citizenship in 1999, as it was difficult to work overseas while holding such citizenship.

-Yang Bang-ean first met his wife at a party she was throwing.
+Yang Bang-ean first met his wife at a party she was hosting.
 He married her when he was in his mid-thirties after being in a relationship for approximately 10 years.

-He currently lives in Karuizawa, Nagano in order to relax from the busy city life and concentrate on music.
+He currently lives in Karuizawa, Nagano, to relax from busy city life and concentrate on music.